You hear the term organic gardening tossed around much these days.

 There are quite a few other organic products that you can use, but starting with these will help for a majority of the issues you may encounter.

-gardenerthumb.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-Amazon and the Amazon logo are trademarks of Amazon.com, Inc or its affiliates.
+Green thumb Gardener is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and links to Amazon.com.
+As part of this Amazon Associates program, the Website will post customized links, provided by Amazon, to track the referrals to their website.
+This program utilizes cookies to track visits for the purposes of assigning commission on these sales.